GrahamDennis/GDFileManagerKit/README.md

     [fileManager enqueueFileManagerOperation:downloadOperation];

 See the included `GDFileManagerExample` for details.
-To run the demo app, run `pod install`, and then open `GDFileManagerExample.xcworkspace`.
+To run the demo app, run `pod install`, and then open `GDFileManagerExample.xcworkspace` and build.

+More details to come.

 ## Requirements

-iOS 5.0+
+iOS 5.0+, various Pods.

-## Installation

-GDCoreDataConcurrencyDebugging is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "GDCoreDataConcurrencyDebugging"

-If you're installing manually, be sure to make sure ARC is turned off for the GDCoreDataConcurrencyDebugging sources (use the `-fno-objc-arc` flag).
-GDCoreDataConcurrencyDebugging can be safely linked against ARC code.
-See the Example.

 ## Author